Principal and Founder

 Andie brings a deep passion and understanding of art, storytelling, and social justice to her work at Local Projects.
 Andie joins LP from Ralph Appelbaum Associates, where she coordinated content and developed narrative approaches for a variety of institutions.
 She holds a BA with honors in Anthropology, and correlates in Philosophy and Hispanic Studies from Vassar College.

-Marijana has worked on four continents on assignment for A&E, ABC, National Geographic, and collaborated with academy award-winning directors to document some of the most important events of the past decade including the war in Iraq and human trafficking in Mexico and Pakistan.
-Her work has been broadcast worldwide, presented at numerous film festivals, including Full Frame, Tribeca, and Hot Docs, and is currently part of the traveling museum exhibition "War/Photography" at the Corcoran Gallery of Art in Washington, D.C.
+Marijana has a decade of production experience leading award-winning projects across all touch points.
+Her clients at Local Projects include IBM Watson, Target, the National September 11 Memorial Museum, and the Museum of the City of New York.
+Prior to Local Projects, Marijana worked on four continents on assignment for A&E, ABC, National Geographic, and collaborated with academy award-winning directors to document some of the most important events of the past decade including the war in Iraq and human trafficking in Mexico and Pakistan.
+Her work has been broadcast worldwide, presented at numerous film festivals, including Full Frame, Tribeca, and Hot Docs, and in the exhibition "War/Photography."
 Marijana studied Journalism at New York University.

 Charlotte van den Bosch